 - Four-Year Letterwinner Nebraska (1995-98)

-Amy Williams opens a new chapter in a familiar place after being named the head coach of the University of Nebraska women’s basketball team by Director of Athletics Shawn Eichorst on April 11.
+Amy Williams opened a new chapter in a familiar place after being named the head coach of the Nebraska women's basketball team on April 11, 2016.

-Williams, who has proven herself as both a winner and a program builder in her nine seasons as a collegiate head coach, returns to her alma mater to lead a new stage in the Husker program.
+Williams, who proved herself as a winner and a program builder in her first nine seasons as a collegiate head coach, returned to her alma mater to lead a new stage in the Husker program.

 Williams, who was a four-year letterwinner (Amy Gusso, 1995-96-97-98) at Nebraska, played for coaches Angela Beck and Paul Sanderford before embarking on a career in coaching.
 The academic All-Big 12 honoree earned her bachelor's degree from Nebraska as a biology and mathematics major in 1998, before earning her master's degree in sports administration from Nebraska-Kearney in 2002.

-Williams spent four highly successful seasons (2013-16) as the head coach at South Dakota, where she led the Coyotes to four consecutive postseason tournament appearances.
-She led USD to a 32-6 overall record that culminated with a WNIT Championship in 2015-16.
-The Coyotes won the Summit League regular-season title with a 15-1 conference mark.
-For her efforts, Williams was named the Summit League Coach of the Year for the second consecutive season.
+Williams spent four successful seasons (2013-16) as the head coach at South Dakota, where she led the Coyotes to four straight postseason appearances.
+She led USD to a 32-6 record that culminated with a WNIT Championship in 2015-16.
+The Coyotes won the Summit League regular-season title with a 15-1 mark, and she was named the Summit League Coach of the Year for the second consecutive season.

-She led USD to 16 straight wins (longest in school history) before falling to rival South Dakota State in the Summit League Tournament title game on March 8, 2016.
+She led USD to 16 straight wins (longest streak in school history) before falling to rival South Dakota State in the Summit League Tournament title game.
 The Coyotes defeated the same South Dakota State team that advanced to the second round of the NCAA Tournament twice during the regular season.
-Five of USD’s six losses in 2015-16 came to teams that advanced to postseason play, including a loss to NCAA Women’s Final Four qualifier Washington.
+Five of USD's six losses in 2015-16 came to teams that advanced to postseason play, including a loss to NCAA Women's Final Four qualifier Washington.

-Williams’ team bounced back with six straight wins in the WNIT, including a six-point victory over Creighton, a 12-point win over Minnesota, a victory over Northern Iowa, a 14-point win over Western Kentucky and a whopping 34-point victory over Oregon to advance to a title game win over Florida Gulf Coast.
+Williams' team rolled to a WNIT title with six straight wins, including a six-point victory over Creighton, a 12-point win over Minnesota, a victory over Northern Iowa, a 14-point win over Western Kentucky and a whopping 34-point victory over Oregon before beating Florida Gulf Coast.

 Williams also helped the Coyotes to success in the stands, attracting 7,415 fans to the DakotaDome for the WNIT Championship game win over FGCU.
 Vermillion, which is located in the southeast corner of South Dakota near the Nebraska and Iowa borders, has a population of just over 10,000.
-Overall, USD ranked in the top 50 nationally in average home attendance in 2015-16, despite its relatively small population base.
+Overall, USD ranked in the top 50 nationally in average home attendance in 2015-16.

 Williams began her coaching career as a graduate assistant at Nebraska-Kearney (1998-99 to 1999-2000), before earning a full-time assistant coaching role at the University of Texas San Antonio in 2000-01.
 She spent four seasons as an assistant coach and recruiting coordinator at Oklahoma State (2001-02 to 2004-05), before working in a similar role at Tulsa (2005-06 to 2006-07).